Sustainability and Future

 The calls for proposals will be announced in two rounds in 2017 and 2018.
 In the proposals, the cultural institutions are asked to provide a detailed description of the present situation in their city, their motivation and goals, and how they envision their collaboration with the Agent.
 Applicants are required to use the online application form which will be available on the website of the Federal Cultural Foundation in December 2016.

 The submitted proposals will be reviewed by an independent jury, upon whose recommendations the Executive Board of the Federal Cultural Foundation will make its final decisions.
-Should the jury preselect a proposal for further consideration, the respective director of the applying institution will be asked to hold a personal presentation of the submitted proposal.
+The first round of funding applications will be reviewed by the 360° jury on 26 and 27 October 2017.
+If an application is preselected by the jury, the managing director of the respective institution will be asked to hold a presentation in person on the submitted proposal.
+The presentations will be held from 6 to 8 November in Berlin.

 The members of the jury are: